 Chrysler’s minivans were a major success, carving out a new and profitable segment; for 15 years, they also had extremely high resale values, rivaling those of the Wrangler.
-Eagle, on the other hand, was an abject failure for the most part.
-Intended to attract younger buyers who would normally buy imported cars, to fulfill sales obligations to Renault, and to provide AMC dealers with cars to sell, Eagle didn’t make much of an impression on buyers.
-The French cars it was supposed to sell didn’t do very well, to the point that the Eagle Medallion had to become the Dodge Monaco to satisfy Renault’s sales demands.
+Eagle, on the other hand, failed for the most part; it had been meant to attract buyers of imported cars, to fulfill Renault parts sales obligations, and to provide AMC dealers with cars as well as Jeeps.
+The French cars it was supposed to sell didn’t do very well, to the point that the Eagle Premier had to be twinned as the Dodge Monaco.
+Chrysler needed Eagle to succeed, though, and seriously considered giving them one of their very successful minivans as a result.

 The first minivans were Plymouth Voyagers and Dodge Caravans; there were few differences other than the grille and a firmer suspension on the Caravan (a tradition lasting until the 2008 models).
 A Chrysler LeBaron minivan was apparently planned before the minis actually went into production in late 1983; we only have a photo of the rear of a full-sized clay model now.
 Chrysler did get its turn with the 1990 model year, though the new Town & Country was simply a Grand Voyager with soft-gathered leather upholstery, every possible option set up as standard, including the 3.3 liter V6 and four-speed automatic, and a small “waterfall” grille.